StevenWingett/Bioinformatics_Computer_Cluster_Course/exercises.md

 # Slurm
 ## Exercise 7
 ### a.
+Look at the available modules for the latest version of R.  Import this latest version of R as a cluster module.
+Check this version of R is indeed now running on your system.

+### b.
 1. Look at all the currently running jobs submitted to the cluster.
 Can you see any long-running jobs?
 Are CPU / GPU nodes being used?
 Who has most jobs running on the cluster?

-2. Look at the sqsummary command.
+2. Look at the `sqsummary` command.
 What percentage of CPUs are currently available?

-3. Look at the sinfo command.
+3. Look at the `sinfo` command.

-4. Look at qinfo webpage: http://nagios2/qinfo/
+4. Look at `qinfo` webpage: http://nagios2/qinfo/

 Are most of the CPU nodes in use?
 Are any nodes listed as “down”?
 Which user is using the most CPU nodes?

-### b.
+### c.
-1. Create a Bash script that creates a 60 second pause.
+1. Create a Bash script that creates a 60-second pause.

 2. Run the script as an interactive job on a compute node.

 3. Exit the compute node and submit the Bash script as a non-interactive job.
 Check it is in the cluster queue.

-### c.
+### d.
-Run FastQC as before, but this time submit as a non-interactive job.
+Run the R script `norm_dist_1_billion.R` by submitting as a non-interactive job.
 Make sure the cluster emails you about the job’s progress.
 Specify what seems an appropriate number of CPUs and memory.

-### d.
-Look at the available modules for the latest version of R.  Import this latest version of R as a cluster module.
-Check this version of R is indeed now running on your system.
+How much RAM was actually used?

 # Nextflow and nf-core
 ## Exercise 8